SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Please note that the narrated version of this post does not contain a spoken version of the code samples, but you can view those on the original blog post.

 What makes the search page interesting enough for a long blog post?
 The short answer is that it functions like the search you’d expect to be built with a big frontend framework like React, Vue, or Svelte.
-Instead, it’s built with a tiny 14kb library called Datastar.
-The Datastar plugin for Craft CMS makes using it even easier.
+Instead, it’s built with a tiny 10.7kb javascript library called Datastar.
+The Datastar plugin for Craft CMS makes using Datastar even easier.
 If you’re a Craft developer, it’s a no-brainer addition to your toolkit.
+(This post has been updated to cover Datastar v1.)

-The search page is a reactive search,” meaning that as you type, the search results are updated on the page without a page load.
+The search on this site is a reactive search,” meaning that as you type, the search results are updated on the page without a page load.

 To do that takes some work from you as the developer.
 I’ll show you how Datastar makes this easy.